 Traditional marketing involves physical materials like flyers, brochures, and ads, which stay visible and create lasting impressions while active.
 However, once the campaign ends, their reach naturally fades over time.

-Content created for digital marketing can be turned on and off anytime required.
-The content posted online, such as a post and video, can continue to attract traffic long after publishing, making them a long-term asset.
+Marketers can turn digital marketing content on and off at any time.
+Online content, such as posts and videos, can attract traffic long after publishing, making it a long-term asset.
 But it can also be fleeting in a crowded digital space.

 8. Credibility

 In traditional marketing, established channels like TV, radio, and print can build trust, credibility, and authority.
-For example, a national TV campaign for a trusted brand like Tata Group builds credibility because consumers recognize the brand and trust traditional channels.
+For example, a national TV campaign for a trusted brand like Tata Salt builds credibility as consumers recognize the brand and trust traditional channels.

-On the other hand, in digital marketing, credibility is built over time through social proof, authoritative content, and online reputation management.
+In digital marketing, brands build credibility over time through social proof, authoritative content, and online reputation management.
 It always has a risk of criticism and negative online reviews.

 9. Consumer Feedback

-In traditional marketing, gathering customer feedback takes a lot of time as well as involves a manual process, such as forms and surveys sent through mail or phone interviews.
+In traditional marketing, gathering customer feedback takes a lot of time.
+It involves a manual process, such as forms and surveys sent through mail or phone interviews.

 Digital marketing gives immediate feedback from customers through reviews, social media comments, direct messages, and online surveys.
 Brands can react quickly to feedback, improving the overall customer satisfaction and brand reputation.